How Context Shapes Truth: Geometric Transformations of Statement-level Truth Representations in LLMs: Conclusion

 \section{Conclusion}

 We investigate how context shapes truth representations in large language models by analyzing directional changes ($\theta$) and separation (relative magnitude) between true and false statements across layers.
-To the best of our knowledge, this is the first work to analyze how truth vectors change when context is added.
 First, we observe a three-phase pattern: truth vectors are orthogonal in the early layers, converge in the middle layers and depending on the context, may stabilize or continue increasing in the later layers.
 Second, adding context generally increases the separation between true and false representations.
 Third, we observe that relevant context produces larger changes than random context in most cases.
 Our work provides a useful lens for understanding how models process context to shape the truth vectors.